Civil Rights Tour

 Civil Rights & History

-From the proud Civil Rights legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, Jackson is alive with Black history.
+From the proud legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, the history of the movement is here.

-The blues and civil rights has a rich history in the City With Soul.
+The blues and civil rights - and literature - has a rich history in the City With Soul.